Extremely responsive, personalized customer support

 C++ files are written to the new location that you specify.

-No. Our converter accuracy is the highest in the industry, but
+Our accuracy is the highest in the industry,

-there will be some minor tweaks required in all but the most
+but there will be significant adjustments required for all but the simplest

 Q: Are VB6 projects converted to C++?